Jamiat Ulema-e-Islam – F

 It has been called "the biggest religio-political party" in Pakistan, with the largest "proven street power."
-At the time of its inception it was based in southern Khyber Pakhtunkhwa which are mostly inhabited by Pashtuns, but over the years it has cemented its electoral base into Balouchistan, Sindh and South Punjab.
-The JUI (F) is the largest splinter group of the original JUI, which split into two factions in 1980 over the policy of Pakistani president Zia-ul-Haq of supporting Mujahideen outfits in the Afghanistan war.
-The other faction, the much smaller JUI-S, led by Samiul Haq, is of regional significance in Khyber Pakhtunkhwa.
-Two other small splinter groups are the Jamiat Ulama-e-Islam Nazryati (JUI-N) which split off in 2007, but merged back into JUI (F) in 2016; and Rabita Jamiat Ulema-e-Islam, led by Muhammad Khan Sherani which broke off in 2020.
+At the time of its inception it was based in southern Khyber Pakhtunkhwa which are mostly inhabited by Pashtuns, but over the years it has cemented its electoral base into Balochistan, Sindh and South Punjab.
+The JUI–F is the largest splinter group of the original JUI, which split into two factions in 1980 over the policy of Pakistani president Zia-ul-Haq of supporting Mujahideen outfits in the Afghanistan war.
+The other faction, the much smaller JUI–S, led by Samiul Haq, is of regional significance in Khyber Pakhtunkhwa.
+Two other small splinter groups are the Jamiat Ulama-e-Islam Nazryati (JUI–N) which split off in 2007, but merged back into JUI–F in 2016; and Rabita Jamiat Ulema-e-Islam, led by Muhammad Khan Sherani which broke off in 2020.

-The party is registered with the Election Commission of Pakistan as simply "Jamiat Ulema-e-Islam", but is still commonly referred "Jamiat Ulema-e-Islam (F)".
+The party is registered with the Election Commission of Pakistan as simply "Jamiat Ulema-e-Islam", but is still commonly referred "Jamiat Ulema-e-Islam – F".

 History

 Formation

 The JUI follows the Deobandi school of Sunni Islam.
-In Pakistan, Deobandis have a presence in Khyber Pakhtunkhwa (KP), Sindh, and Balochistan.
+In Pakistan, Deobandis have a presence in Khyber Pakhtunkhwa (KP), Sindh, and Balochistanas well as Punjab.
 The JUI traces its roots to politically active Deobandi who formed the Jamiat Ulema-e-Hind (JUH) in 1919 in British India.
 The JUH was against colonialism and for a united India, opposing the formation of a separate homeland for Indian Muslims.
 A faction supporting the creation of Pakistan parted ways in 1945 to support the All Indian Muslim League.
 This faction came to be known as the Jamiat Ulema-e-Islam Pakistan (JUI).

 United JUI

 JUI's first president, Shabbir Ahmad Usmani, broke away from the party in 1947 to form the Markazi Jamiat Ulema-e-Islam (MJUI), which played a key position in the passage of the Objectives Resolution of 1949 that laid down the "Islamic" foundations of future constitutions in Pakistan.
 The JUI became more politically active under Maulana Mufti Mahmood (1919–1980), who assumed its leadership in 1962.
 Under Mufti Mahmood during the 1960s the party "developed a strong presence" and base of support among the "intensely conservative countryside" of Balochistan and Khyber Pakhtunkhwa.
-Mahmood led the JUI against Ayub Khan's modernization policies.
+Mahmood led the JUI against Ayub Khan's modernisation policies.

 The JUI also participated in the 1970 elections with the Jamaat-e-Islami Pakistan and the Jamiat Ulema-e-Pakistan (JUP).
 It won seven seats in the National Assembly and nine in the provincial assemblies and became a partner in the NWFP and Balochistan provincial governments.
 Mufti Mahmood was sworn in as NWFP chief minister.
 Under him, the provincial government established a board to bring all laws in conformity with Islam.
 He resigned in 1973 over Bhutto's dismissal of the Balochistan provincial government.